top of page

 Historical Context

 When the Romans took over Judea in AD 6, they wanted to count the people there.
 So, they appointed Quirinius, whose first act as governor was to put this census into effect.
 The Jews protested it because 1) God forbid Israel from counting its population in the Old Testament, and 2) The Romans were taking away their right to self-govern.
 There was also a clash when the Herodian soldiers killed a group of Jewish protesters who had taken the Romans' prominent eagle symbol off the temple's main gate.
 Herod planned to impress the Romans and to break the Jewish law on graven images, especially at the holiest site.
 If you notice the dates, this census occurred a decade after Jesus' birth.
-This timeline comes from Antiquities of the Jews (Bk.
-18, Chs.
-1–2) and The Jewish War (Bk.
-2, Ch.
-1, § 2) by Josephus, which does not match Luke's.
+This timeline comes from Antiquities of the Jews (18.1–2) and Wars of the Jews (2.1) by Josephus, which does not match Luke's.
 The problem of Quirinius' census is common for biblical scholars, and the conservatives try to settle the differences or suggest Quirinius managed an earlier one.
 Liberal scholars say Luke's timeline was religious rather than historical.

 Scholars also see a conflict between Matthew and Luke regarding their timelines.
 If Herod I died in 4 BC and Quirinius' census took place in AD 6, Jesus would be ten years old.
 Yet, he was not even born!
-Here is the best solution: Augustus began a "worldwide" census across the Roman Empire around 6 BC.
-This would have happened before Herod's death.
-Joseph and Mary traveled to Bethlehem for the census, as Luke wrote.
-This was to obey Augustus' decree.
+Here is the best solution: Augustus began a "worldwide" census across the Roman Empire around 6 BC, before Herod's death.
+As Luke wrote, Joseph and Mary traveled to Bethlehem for the census following Augustus' decree.
 However, it took nearly a decade to finish due to staunch refusals by the Jews to the Roman count.
-This means Quirinius got the credit for the census, even though an earlier governor started it.
-This happens in our politics today when one president lays the groundwork for a specific policy, and a later one sees it to completion.
+This solution means Quirinius got the credit for the census, even though an earlier governor started it.
+This kind of thing happens in our politics today when one president lays the groundwork for a specific policy, and a later one sees it to completion.
 We often give credit to the second president.
-For example, both Democrats and Republicans say the 1980s economic recovery began at the end of Pres.
+For example, Democrats and Republicans say the 1980s economic recovery began at the end of Pres.
 Jimmy Carter's administration (1977–1981).
 However, we call this "Reaganomics" and credit Pres.
 Ronald Reagan's administration (1981–1989).
 Both sides agreed there was a booming economic recovery during Reagan's presidency.
-However, they disagreed about the cause and who should get credit (Niskanen and Moore; Stein).
+However, they disagreed about the cause and who should get credit.
 Tertullian (AD c.
-155–220), a third-century Christian writer from Carthage, named Sentius Saturninus (fl. late 1st century BC–1st century AD) the original Syrian governor for the census (Against Marcion, Bk.
-4, Ch.
-19).
+155–220), a third-century Christian writer from Carthage, named Sentius Saturninus (fl. late 1st century BC–1st century AD) the original Syrian governor for the census (Against Marcion 4.19).

 Joseph & Mary in the Census

 Joseph was a descendant of David, the ancient king of Israel.
-This is important because many Old Testament prophecies about the Messiah said he would be from David's family tree.
-Bethlehem was David's hometown, so the Messiah would have to be born there (see Mic.
+This detail is essential because many Old Testament prophecies about the Messiah said he would be from David's family tree.
+Bethlehem was David's hometown, so the Messiah would have to be born there (Mic.
 5:2).
 The census forced Joseph to travel with his wife, Mary, from Nazareth to Bethlehem.
 Scholars often insist that the Roman Empire did not order people to return to their ancestral towns.
-This contrasts with Luke's narrative of Joseph returning to Bethlehem: "And everyone went to their own town to register" (2:3).
+This claim contrasts with Luke's narrative of Joseph returning to Bethlehem: "And everyone went to their own town to register" (Luke 2:3).
 They accuse Luke of inventing the Bethlehem story to prove that Jesus was the Messiah, although he lived in Nazareth.
 However, there are extant mentions in Roman history when they ordered people back to their hometowns for a count.
 Here is an example from the Roman province of Egypt in AD 104:

 Conclusion